joshbax-msft/mdhelper/README.md

 Apply Markdown formatting to text (keyboard shortcuts, context menu)

+Note: context menu support is new with VS Code version 1.3.0; it seems to work only in folder view and only after switching to a Markdown file (i.e. opening VS Code to a Markdown file doesn't properly add the menu items)

 | Formatting                         | Keyboard Shortcut          |
 |------------------------------------|----------------------------|
 | Toggle bold                        | Ctrl+B                     |